Scott3142/python-programming/README.md

 If you spot a mistake, feel free to open an issue in this repo.

-If you'd help us making the correction, you can open a pull request with your proposed changes.
+If you'd like to help us making the correction, you can open a pull request with your proposed changes.
 You may find these resources helpful for doing this:

 * [About pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 * [Markdown tutorial](https://commonmark.org/help/tutorial/)